 127) What is decision table testing?

-Decision table testing is a software testing technique that is a tabular representation of input with their associated output, it’s a systemic approach where the different input and according to input the system behavior is captured.
+Decision table testing is a software testing technique that is a tabular representation of input with its associated output.
+It’s a systematic approach where different inputs and according to the input, the system behavior is captured.

 128) What is a cause-effect graph?

 A cause-effect graph testing is a black-box test design technique that is a very important testing method.
-A cause-effect graph is a graphical representation of input i.e., cause, output i.e., effect, and their corresponding effect which is used for test design. cause-effect graph technique uses different notations representing AND, OR, NOT, etc. relation between input conditions with their corresponding output.
+A cause-effect graph is a graphical representation of input, i.e., cause, output, i.e., effect, and their corresponding relationship, which is used for test design.
+The cause-effect graph technique uses different notations representing AND, OR, NOT, relationships between input conditions with their corresponding output.

 129) What is state transition testing?